Azure Cosmos DB pricing GA

 |100 RU/s multi-region, multi-master account with N regions||N regions x $-, where N > 1|

 For more information, see documentation page.

-Enjoy cost savings of up to 65-percent off and enhanced availability SLAs, while reducing the burden of capacity planning or management with Azure Cosmos DB reserved capacity pricing.
-Reserve provisioned throughput for one or three years with a one-time payment, and share the reserved provisioned throughput across all regions, APIs, accounts, and subscriptions under a given enrollment.
-For more information, see documentation page.
+Enjoy cost savings of up to 65 per cent, and enhanced availability SLAs, while reducing the burden of capacity planning with Azure Cosmos DB reserved capacity pricing.
+Reserve standard provisioned throughput for one or three years with a one-off payment, and share the reserved provisioned throughput across all regions, APIs, accounts and subscriptions under a given enrolment.
+For more information, see the documentation page.

 |Throughput||Single region write||Multiple region write||Single region write||Multiple region write|